LongxingTan/open-retrievals/docs/source/quick-start.rst

     from retrievals import AutoModelForRanking

+    sentences = [
+        ["In 1974, I won the championship in Southeast Asia in my first kickboxing match", "In 1982, I defeated the heavy hitter Ryu Long."], ['A dog is chasing car.', 'A man is playing a guitar.'], ]

     model_name_or_path: str = "BAAI/bge-reranker-base"
     rerank_model = AutoModelForRanking.from_pretrained(model_name_or_path)
-    scores_list = rerank_model.compute_score(["In 1974, I won the championship in Southeast Asia in my first kickboxing match", "In 1982, I defeated the heavy hitter Ryu Long."]) print(scores_list)
+    scores_list = rerank_model.compute_score(sentences)
+    print(scores_list)

 .. code::

-    -5.075255870819092

-Rerank fine-tuned
+    [-5.075257778167725, -10.194067001342773]

+Fine-tune reranking
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: python